Bonding is an alternative to veneers, and can be used as a restorative procedure for teeth that are chipped, cracked, discolored or misarranged.

 How does it work?

 The bonding procedure can often be completed in a single office visit, and can improve the appearance of a tooth significantly.
 However, since the plastic resin used is not as strong as your natural tooth enamel, it is more likely to stain, chip or break than natural teeth.
-Bonding typically lasts three to seven years before need of repair.
+Bonding typically lasts ten to fifteen years before need of repair.